 Your right to collect – and the procedures that you must follow to collect – may differ based on the answer to these questions.

-If your judgment debtor is an individual and a resident of North Carolina, your debtor is entitled by law to receive notice and the opportunity to claim certain "statutory exemptions."
+By law, judgment debtors who are individual residents of North Carolina are entitled to claim certain "statutory exemptions."
 These exemptions are specifically defined by North Carolina statutes and allow the judgment debtor to place specified dollar amounts of certain types of property beyond your reach.
-For example, the debtor may be able to claim $5,000.00 worth of household goods and furnishings as exempt from your collection efforts.
+For example, the debtor may be able to claim $3,500.00 in value of one motor vehicle, or $5,000.00 worth of household goods and furnishings as exempt from your collection efforts.

-If your judgment debtor is a business entity or is an individual who is not a resident of North Carolina, your debtor is not entitled to claim statutory exemptions.
+Importantly, only individual residents of North Carolina are entitled to receive a notice and are given an opportunity to claim exemptions.
+If your judgment debtor is a business entity or is an individual who is not a resident of North Carolina, they will be unable to claim any statutory exemptions.

 Where Do You Go From There?

-Once the statutory exemptions have been finalized, waived, or determined to be inapplicable, the judgment execution process can continue forward.
-The Clerk of Court for the county in which your debtor's property is located will, upon request by you, issue a document entitled "Writ of Execution," which will direct the county Sheriff to search for assets owned by your judgment debtor.
-The Writ of Execution is valid and enforceable for up to 90 days from the date of its issuance.
+Once the statutory exemptions have been either approved by the Court, waived, or determined to be inapplicable, the judgment execution process can proceed.
+The next step involves requesting the Clerk of Court for the county where your debtor's property is located, to issue a "Writ of Execution."
+This document directs the local Sheriff to conduct an investigation into the status of the judgment debtor's assets and is valid and enforceable for a period of up to 90 days from the date of its issuance.

 What Can You Do If The Sheriff Does Not Find Any Property?

-If the Sheriff is unable to locate property subject to execution, you have a variety of other tools to employ in order to investigate and recover on your judgment.
+If the Sheriff is unable to locate property subject to execution, there is a variety of other tools to employ in order to investigate and recover on your judgment.
 Several options fall within a category of actions called "supplemental proceedings."
 Supplemental proceedings include, but are not limited to:

 - Issuing written interrogatories that your judgment debtor must answer under oath;